-How to chose an IBD Doctor
+How to choose an IBD Doctor

 1. A medical gastroenterologist is best suited to manage IBD.
 There are less than 100 medical gastroenterologists in South Africa so finding a medical gastroenterologist in your area may be difficult.
 A surgical gastroenterologist can also manage IBD.
 Always check that the doctor you have chosen has the appropriate training and experience in managing IBD.

 2. IBD treatment is a “team sport”.
 Successful treatment, particularly for complicated cases, is dependent on a team made up of a medical gastroenterologist, surgeon (if surgery may be needed), an experienced radiologist to perform your x-rays and scans, a pathologist to look at any biopsies taken during an endoscopy procedure, an IBD nurse and a dietician.
 Good communication between the team members and the patient is essential for a good outcome.